marcjazz/wazuh-eksa/terraform/ARCHITECTURE.md

 - Use Kustomize or Helm values to manage differences (e.g., storage class, DNS provider, secrets backend).
 - ArgoCD applications can reference overlays for prod/dev as needed.

+## Infrastructure Management

+Infrastructure components are now managed through ArgoCD applications rather than Terraform.
+This provides better GitOps compliance and allows for easier management of these components.

+### Components Managed by ArgoCD

+The following infrastructure components are now managed by ArgoCD through Kubernetes manifests:

+1. **cert-manager**: Certificate management for TLS certificates
+2. **External Secrets Operator**: Secret management integration with external secret stores
+3. **local-path-provisioner**: Storage provisioner for development environments
+4. **Namespaces**: Required Kubernetes namespaces for the components

+These components are deployed through the `apps/infrastructure/` directory which is managed by ArgoCD.

 ---